 When developing or acquiring new housing, we must demonstrate that there is demand for the proposed housing and there is a link to the Local Housing Strategy for the area.
-We work closely with our partners at CRE and East Lothian Council to help achieve this.
+We work closely with our partners at Places for People and East Lothian Council to help achieve this.